Louella Parsons: Motion pictures and reporter

+In 1914, Parsons began writing the first movie gossip column in the United States for the Chicago Record Herald.
+During her early career in Chicago, Parsons also worked as a reporter for the Herald: “My most interesting assignment happened when I was on the Chicago Herald.
+I was told to cover the Eastland disaster… I was instructed to visit the homes of the afflicted and get their personal stories.”

 Hearst Corporation

-In 1914, Parsons began writing the first movie gossip column in the United States for the Chicago Record Herald.
-William Randolph Hearst bought that newspaper in 1918 and Parsons was out of a job, as Hearst had not yet discovered that movies and movie personalities were news.
+William Randolph Hearst bought that Chicago Herald newspaper in 1918 and Parsons was out of a job, as Hearst had not yet discovered that movies and movie personalities were news.
 Parsons then moved to New York City and started working for the New York Morning Telegraph writing a similar movie column, which attracted the attention of Hearst after he saw her interview of his mistress and protégé Marion Davies.
 Parsons had encouraged readers to "give this girl a chance" while the majority of critics disparaged Davies.
-Parsons showered the former chorus girl with praise which led to a friendship between the two women and led to an offer from Hearst in 1923 for her to become the $200-a-week (equal to $ today) motion-picture editor of his New York American.
-Her perpetual praise of Davies did not go unnoticed by others as well.
+Parsons showered the former chorus girl with praise which led to a friendship between the two women and spurred an offer from Hearst in 1923 for her to become the $200-a-week (equal to $ today) motion-picture editor of his New York American.
+Her perpetual praise of Davies did not go unnoticed by others.
 The phrase "Marion never looked lovelier" became a standard in her column and a tongue-in-cheek cultural catchphrase.

 There was persistent speculation that Parsons was elevated to her position as the Hearst chain's lead gossip columnist because of a scandal about which she did not write.
 In 1924, director Thomas Ince died after being carried off Hearst's yacht, allegedly to be hospitalized for indigestion.
 Many Hearst newspapers falsely claimed that Ince had not been aboard the boat at all and had fallen ill at the newspaper mogul's home.
 Charlie Chaplin's secretary reported seeing a bullet hole in Ince's head when he was removed from the yacht.
 Rumors proliferated that Chaplin was having an affair with Hearst's mistress Davies, and that an attempt to shoot Chaplin may have caused Ince's death.
 Allegedly, Parsons was also aboard the yacht that night but she ignored the story in her columns.
 The official cause of death was listed as heart failure.